 While it may be difficult to do, it is often in the best interests of your children to sit down with the spouse you are divorcing to work out a parenting schedule.
 This allows you to reach terms you both find acceptable, and that fit the work schedules of both parents and the school and activity schedules of the children.
 If you cannot bring yourselves to cooperate, you will have to head to court where a judge could impose a parenting time schedule neither one of you find ideal.

-There are no predetermined or “cookie-cutter” guidelines for parenting plans in Colorado statute.
-However, a good parenting plan should take into account the work schedules of both parents, the school and activity schedule of your children, proximity of each parent’s home, and the ages and developmental needs of the children.
+Colorado statute has no predetermined or “cookie-cutter” guidelines for parenting plans.
+However, a good parenting plan should consider both parents’ work schedules, the school and activity schedule of your children, the proximity of each parent’s home, and the ages and developmental needs of the children.

 What To Include In A Parenting Plan

-Our attorneys can help you create a parenting plan for approval by the court.
+Our divorce attorneys in Denver can help you create a parenting plan for approval by the court.
 When beginning the process, the following helpful tips are important to keep in mind:

 - Consult both a school calendar and a regular calendar.